geoffreygarrett/geoffreygarrett/README.md

 at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220812T214020">2022-08-12 21:40:20 UTC</a>.
 Until
 then, this launch pad will have seen 94 out of 700 launches in this region.
-The mission's status is currently To Be Confirmed (TBC) 🟨  which means:
+The mission's status is currently Go for Launch (Go) 🟩  which means:
-*awaiting official confirmation - current date is known with some certainty.*
+*current T-0 confirmed by official or reliable sources.*
 <br>
 <blockquote>
-  A batch of 53 satellites for Starlink mega-constellation - SpaceX's project for space-based Internet communication system.
+  A batch of 46 satellites for Starlink mega-constellation - SpaceX's project for space-based Internet communication system.
 </blockquote>

 <p float="left" align="center">